FarrelArrahman/lumen-microservice/readme.md

 **Artisan commands** to create Repository, ApiController, Provider and Transoformers (Other commands to create example file view documentation)

 ### Changelog

+  ##### v2.0.1 beta
+    -Update sh script
+    -Clean directory

+  ##### v2.0.0 beta
+    -Upgrade Lumen from 5.7 to 5.8
+    -Update package: cosmo-microservice is new version of "core-microservice" -Update package: front-manager is new version of "resorces-manager" -Update package: service-response is new version of "service-response" -Update package: cache-system is updated
+    -Clean code

   ##### v1.6.2 beta
     -Update composer.json